 Intentional camera movement (ICM) is a controlled camera movement with a purpose.
 Panning is the most famous example of this.

-If you are panning properly, your subject will be in focus and sharp, while the background will present a strong motion blur.
+If you are panning, your subject will be in focus and sharp.
+And the background will present a strong motion blur.

-Long telephoto lenses are best suited to this kind of photography because they allow you to fill the frame with the subject while accentuating the motion blur thanks to their long focal length.
+Long telephoto lenses are best for this kind of photography.
+They allow you to fill the frame with the subject while accentuating the motion blur.

-To some extent, this kind of abstract image can be obtained using the motion blur filter in Photoshop, even though the resulting effect may appear less natural.
+You can get this kind of abstract image using the motion blur filter in Photoshop.
+But the resulting effect may appear less natural.

-Capturing the motion of fast moving clouds is another common way to add movement to landscape and architectural scenes.
+Capturing clouds is another way to add movement to landscape and architectural scenes.

-Usually, this requires the use of neutral density (ND) filters to drastically lower your shutter speed, so that the clouds will noticeably move across the scene.
+This requires the use of neutral density (ND) filters to lower your shutter speed.
+This way the clouds will move across the scene.

-Below, I successfully motion blurred the puffy clouds during midday light by stacking together a 10-stops and 6-stops ND filter to achieve a 60 second exposure.
+I motion blurred the puffy clouds during midday light.
+I stacked together a 10-stops and 6-stops ND filter to achieve a 60 second exposure.

 Try experimenting with your shutter speed while capturing waterfalls, rivers and the sea.

-You can even use longer exposures to completely smooth the waves out to obtain a flat and static sea.
+You can even use longer exposures to completely smooth the waves out to get a flat and static sea.

 Try creating an urban carousel by capturing the passing traffic framing a roundabout.

-Present famous landmarks in an alternative way by capturing light trails in front of them.
+Present famous landmarks in an alternative way.
+Capture light trails in front of them.

-Luna Parks provide plenty of lights that can be used to create trails.
+Luna Parks provide plenty of lights you can use to create trails.

-Turn an otherwise boring cityscape in to a great panorama by capturing the slow moving Ferris Wheel with a long exposure.
+Turn an otherwise boring cityscape into a great panorama.
+Capture the slow-moving Ferris Wheel with a long exposure.